Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Constrains of Lattice QCD on hadron volumes - Thermodynamic implications

 We end his subsection by showing representative fits with common particle eigenvolumes for both mesons and baryons.
 We concentrate on this case since the fit with the two free volume parameters leads to unphysical results and the one parameter fit has better quality than the one with the fixed baryon volume.
-Thus, we present in Fig.~\ref{fig:PLHGC_}(i) results of the HG pressure corresponding to $T_c=$155 and 157 MeV.
-The best fit (at $T_c=$155 MeV) corresponds to rather low value for hadron volume, while the fit starts to deteriorate at 157 MeV.
+Thus, we present in Fig.~\ref{fig:PLHGC_}(i) results of the HG pressure corresponding to $T_c=$154 and 157 MeV.
+The best fit among the two is at $T_c=$154 MeV, while the fit starts to deteriorate at 157 MeV.
 In any case the HG model fails to fit sufficiently the lattice entropy density, which is the temperature derivative of the pressure.
 In Fig.~\ref{fig:PLHGC_}(ii) we compare the entropy densities of lattice and HG for the parameters of Fig.~\ref{fig:PLHGC_}(i).
 It is clear that the best constant HG volume parameters which fit quite well the lattice pressure are not adequate to fit the lattice entropy density.